Flaring and venting

 Note that permits for flaring and venting may be required under the EU Emissions Trading Scheme (ETS).
 See https://www.gov.uk/guidance/oil-and-gas-offshore-environmental-legislation#the-greenhouse-gases-emissions-trading-scheme-ets and https://www.gov.uk/guidance/participating-in-the-eu-ets.

 OGA consent is also required for flaring and venting at onshore terminals.
 The terminal operator will apply for these on behalf of the licensees using the terminal.
 Consents will be issued on short term basis during commissioning of major new facilities, thereafter on an annual or longer term basis depending on the volumes being flared or vented.
-At present applications for terminal flare and vent consents are not administered via the portal; applications for consent should be made in writing (via letter or email) to the OGA contacts below.
+At present applications for terminal flare and vent consents are not administered via the portal; applications for consent should be made in writing (via letter or email) to the OGA contacts highlighted above right.

 Separate consents connected with environmental legislation may also be required from the Environment Agency or the Scottish Environmental Protection Agency, and reference should be made to those bodies for more detail.